 - Each section includes a brief description of the parameter’s function in the composting process, for safety of the product, or in product performance.

 - Some sections are available to the general public and are downloadable.
 Other sections are available only to the participating laboratories.

 The Introduction, Contents and Sampling Protocol of the TMECC may be downloaded for free from this page.
-To order the complete TMECC on CD use our Store.
+To order the complete TMECC as a digital download use our Store.